 In this paper, we rigorously established the local REM conjecture for a particular model, the NPP.
 In a recent paper [BK05], submitted shortly after the present one, Bovier and Kurkova showed that the local REM conjecture holds for many types of spin glasses as well, in particular the Edwards-Anderson model and the Sherrington-Kirkpatrick model.
-Their approach is based on a general theorem establishing Poisson convergence for an abstract class of models, with conditions that are very similar to the statements of our Lemmas 3.4 and 3.7 in an abstract setting.
+Their approach is based on a general theorem

 4.3.
 Phase Transition.
-According to the heuristic argument above, the bit-entropy of the disorder $X_i$ is the essential property that leads to the local REM: if it is larger than the entropy of the configurations, the local REM should apply.
+According to the heuristic argument above, the bit-entropy of the disorder X_i is the essential property that leads to the local REM: if it is larger than the entropy of the configurations, the local REM should apply.
 If it is lower than the configurational entropy, the distances between adjacent energy levels are multiples of a fixed, smallest distance.
 In this case, each energy level is populated by an exponential number of configurations.
 An indicator for the transition between the two regimes is the maximum overlap between two configurations with adjacent energy levels.
 If the entropy of the disorder is larger than the configurational entropy, this overlap should be 0 (the local REM).
-If the entropy of the disorder is much smaller than the configurational entropy, this overlap should be $1 - \Theta(n^{-1})$ .
+If the entropy of the disorder is much smaller than the configurational entropy, this overlap should be $1 - \Theta(n^{-1})$.
 Numerical simulations in [BM04] indicate that there is a sharp transition at the point at which these entropies are the same.
 A canonical problem in which such a transition has been rigorously investigated is the phase transition of the NPP [BCP01].
 [BM04] propose that a transition of this type may be as universal as the local REM.
 A proof of the universality of this transition poses yet another challenge for the rigorous community.

-Acknowledgement: S.M. was supported in part by the German Science Council (grant ME2044/1-1), and, during the beginning of this work, C.N. was supported by the Microsoft Graduate Fellowship.
+Acknowledgement: S.M. was supported in part by the German Science Council (grant ME2044/1-1), and C.N. was supported by the Microsoft Graduate Fellowship.
 S.M. would also like to thank Microsoft Research for its hospitality.